 Before giving any medications, you should consult with your veterinarian for the best advice.
 They say dogs suffering from the following conditions must not take prednisone:

 - Treating dogs

 - Dogs going through liver or kidney problems

 - Dogs used for breeding

 The adverse effects of prednisolone depend on the dosage and duration of treatment.
 If you are using it for the short term, it may not cause any adverse effects, but the heavy dosage can cause adverse effects in animals.
-Side Effects of prednisolone in dogs are as follow:
+The side effects of prednisolone in dogs are as follows: